davisvoeller/davisvoeller/README.md

 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me is to pull request me lol

 <!---
 davisvoeller/davisvoeller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.